Before we get started with our discussion on sprinting for fat loss I would like to point out a few very important facts:

 - Set 3: 4×30 Second Intervals – Resting 120 Seconds Between Reps

-It’s interesting to note that out of those 32 minutes we will only be working for 6 minutes at high intensity… meaning that 26 minutes is made up of recovery time… BUT trust me, this interval training session is going to be far superior than any steady state 30 minute run or bike ride you have ever done.
+It’s interesting to note that out of those 32 minutes we will only be working for 6 minutes at high intensity, meaning that 26 minutes is made up of recovery time.
+Trust me, this interval training session is going to be far superior than any steady state 30 minute run or bike ride you have ever done!

 NOTE!
 This same interval protocol could be used on an upright stationary bike, rower or cross trainer in the gym.
 Sprinting would be my first choice, followed by the upright bike option and the rower and cross trainer would be my last choice.

 My suggestion to you is to first look at what time you have to get the work in and then plan your session based on your time constraints.
-The less time you have the more intense you will be required to work… i.e. if you only have 10 minutes you can’t do 1 minute intervals resting 2 plus minutes in between… it would be better for you do to 30 second intervals with 30 seconds in between reps and maybe take a slightly longer (maybe 60-90 seconds) rest interval after 4 reps (half way point) have been performed.
+The less time you have, the more intense you will be required to work.
+For example, if you only have 10 minutes, you can’t do 1 minute intervals resting 2 plus minutes in between.
+It would be better for you do to 30 second intervals with 30 seconds in between reps and maybe take a slightly longer (60-90 seconds) rest interval after 4 reps (half way point) have been performed.

-Just be smart and think your workouts out well in advance… Not when you arrive to the gym or track.
-I suggest that you don’t do interval type work any more than 3 times per week and use this in conjunction with your resistance training program… not in place of it.
+Just be smart and plan out your workouts well in advance, not when you arrive to the gym or track.
+I suggest that you don’t do interval type work any more than 3 times per week and use this in conjunction with your resistance training program, not in place of it.